1. Training a Modified Causal Forest#

 However, random forests solve these problems (to some extent) by building many decorrelated trees and averaging their predictions.
 This is achieved by using different random samples of the data to build each tree, generated by bootstrapping or subsampling, as well as random subsets of covariates for each splitting decision in an individual leaf within a developing tree.

-Note, the mcf differs from the causal forest of Wager & Athey (2018) with respect to the splitting criterion when growing the forest.
+Note (1), the mcf differs from the causal forest of Wager & Athey (2018) with respect to the splitting criterion when growing the forest.
 Setting cf_mce_vart to 2, you may switch to the splitting rule of Wager & Athey (2018).

 Apart from the difference in the splitting criterion, the regression forest may seem much related to the mcf.
-However, note that the underlying prediction tasks are fundamentally different.
+However, the underlying prediction tasks are fundamentally different.
 The mcf aims to predict causal effects, for which there is no data, and provides (asymptotically) valid inference.
 To impute the missing data, the mcf requires a causal model.
 To provide valid inference, the mcf borrows the concept of honesty introduced by Athey & Imbens (2016).
 For a textbook-like discussion refer to Athey & Imbens (2016).

 1.1.
 Forest Growing#